-This tragic event resulted in a huge echo worldwide, so it’s not surprising that the tweet was retweeted nearly 79,000 times: more than any other tweet made by other Premier League club this season.
+This sad event resulted in a huge world wide echo, so it’s not surprising that the tweet was liked 184,220 times: more than any other tweet made by other Premier League club this season.
 What an impressive symbol of solidarity!

 Sponsored post analysis

 The method to sponsoring a post on Facebook is used by the clubs but not really favored by every Premier League social media manager.
 Notable in this relation is that thirteen of the PL clubs is trusting in organic reach and only seven clubs sponsored any Facebook posts.
 For this did We use a machine learning based approach that detects if a certain post is sponsored or not.

 But who exactly sponsored their posts?
 The club with the most sponsored posts last year was Liverpool FC.
 842 times out of their 1,902 posts did they sponsor their posts.
 Coming in second place was the club from Brighton who sponsored 567 of their 1,330 posts.
 West Ham United sponsored 416 of their 1,267 posts.

 So now it is time to sum up the findings of our analysis.
 We could see that Manchester United is dominating the social media sphere in terms of followers on Twitter and fans on Facebook, but are not dominating in terms of post frequency.
 The club with the most posts, especially video posts on Facebook, is Southampton FC.
 While at the moment the Saints may not be in for the title race, they nevertheless do still have one of the strongest Premier League social media mentalities.